franzliedke/auth-fluxbb/README.md

     'FranzLiedke\AuthFluxBB\AuthFluxBBServiceProvider',

-### Step 3: Set up the database connection to your FluxBB board
+### Step 3: Configure the location of your FluxBB installation

-At the end of `app/start/global.php`, add the following line:

-    define('PUN_ROOT', '/path/to/your/fluxbb/');
+In order to read some configuration values, the path to your FluxBB installation needs to be configured.

+To copy the package configuration file, run this command:

+    php artisan config:publish franzliedke/auth-fluxbb

+You can then edit `app/config/packages/franzliedke/auth-fluxbb/fluxbb.php`.
-Make sure `PUN_ROOT` actually points to the root directory of your FluxBB installation and that it ends with a slash.
+Change the `path` option to point to the root directory of your FluxBB installation.
+Make sure it ends with a slash.

 ### Step 4: Enable the new authentication adapter